lutianzhou001/neofura-doc/docs/APIs/GetBlockHashByBlockHeight.md

 ## GetBlockHashByBlockHeight

- Gets the block hash by the block height.
+Gets the block hash by the given block height.

 ### Parameters